EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

   ]
 }
 ~~~~~~~~~~~~
-{: #fig-resp2-as2 title="Authorization + Key Distribution Response payload for a Subscriber"}
+{: #fig-resp2-as2 title="Authorization + Joining Response payload for a Subscriber"}
 {: artwork-align="center"}

 # Pub-Sub Protected Communication